Ronald Hall: Retirement and legacy

+Hall’s Chinese given names, Ming Wah / Minghua, may be translated as “understands the Chinese people”.

 Criticism

 Due to his close connections with Christian leaders in China, he was accused of being deeply influenced by Chinese communists.
 For example, the governor of Hong Kong Alexander Grantham (1947–57) commented that one of the Hall's foundations, Bishop's Worker Schools, was "completely communist-dominated and centres of communist and anti-British indoctrination."